Story: Wading birds

 New Zealand shore plover

 Scientists on Captain James Cook’s second voyage to New Zealand in 1773 discovered shore plovers (Thinornis novaeseelandiae, tuturuatu) in Dusky Sound and Queen Charlotte Sound.
 Unwittingly these explorers sowed the seeds of the birds’ extinction on the mainland, as Norway rats came ashore from the ships and began devouring the easy prey.
-On the mainland the last shore plover was seen in 1871, but a population survived on South East Island in the Chatham Islands.
+On the mainland the last shore plover was seen in 1871, but a population survived on Rangatira Island in the Chatham Islands.

 Wrecked on a reef